emasuncion1/ws-chat-app/README.md

 ### or ###
 npm i # if using npm package manager

+# Copy the credentials.json.example (for redis config) and fill in the necessary configuration
+cp credentials.json.example credentials.json

 # Run the server
 yarn start

 # Open any browser and navigate to localhost:8080
 ```

+### TODO:

+- [x] Create an express application
+- [x] Create a chat application template (web app) that will use the express backend
+- [x] Integrate Socket.io for real-time data communication
+- [x] Apply namespace and room on sockets
+- [x] Integrate Redis
+- [x] Clean up the styling of the web application
+- [ ] Dockerize the application